Becheler/Becheler.github.io/pages/quetzal.md

 # Why a library and not a program ?

-In biology we love programs.
+## Programs are not always the right level of configurability

-We love them because they are nice black-boxes eating data and digesting them in a process we can adjust using a neat interface (configuration files, GUI...), so we do not have to worry about programming languages, design or architecture.
+Programs are super handy, because they act as nice black-boxes eating data and digesting them in a process we can adjust using a neat interface (configuration files, Graphical User Interface...).
+Thanks to programs, we biologists do not need to worry about programming languages, design or architecture.

 But what if the options of the program do not meet our need ?

-In that case, we have to modify the code, so we have to worry about the programming language.
+In that case, we have to modify the code, to *extend it*, so we finally have to worry about the programming language.

-Modifications should be easy, and so we have to worry about design and architecture.
+Modifications should be easy so we finally have to worry about design and architecture.

-Quetzal's very existence stems from the fact **it was impossible to customize the behavior of a pre-existing program in the desired way using the available options**.

-So we had to re-implement **everything** : programs are not the right level of granularity to reuse the work of other coders.
+Indeed, Quetzal existence stems from the fact it was impossible to customize the behavior of a pre-existing program in the desired way using the available options: we had to re-implement **everything**.
+Programs are not the right level of granularity when it comes to reusing the work of other coders.

 > The key to fast development, correctness, efficiency, and maintainability is to use a suitable level of abstraction supported by good libraries.
 > -Stroustrup

+But programs are still very usefull and user-friendly, so we are currently using Quetzal to develop various programs!

+## Small components libraries allow to tailor the code to your needs

-When a scientific question leads to change a minor detail in the simulation model, we do not want to have to recode everything, do we ?
-So it means that this very detail should be the right unit of code.
+When a scientific question leads to change a minor detail in the simulation model, we never want to have to recode everything.
+So it means that this very level of detail should be the right unit of code.
 In this way it is possible to only replace a piece of code by another in a very easy way.

 This is the meaning of components libraries.